Kelvingonz/Securing-Console-and-Remote-Access-with-SSH/README.md

       <br><br>
     </td>
     <td>
-Created a management interfaces (SVI) on VLAN 99 <br> for both switches using an ip address within the same subnet as the default gateway(R1)<br>
+Created a management interfaces (SVI) on VLAN 1 <br> for both switches using an ip address within the same subnet as the default gateway(R1)<br>
 <br>
  The ip default-gateway command lets the switch reach other networks. <br>
    <br>
-  Similar to loopbacks, the SVI ip address will be used to access the device remotely (SSH). reach other networks.
+  Similar to loopbacks, the SVI ip address will be used to access the device remotely (SSH). reach other networks.<br>
     <br>
+   ## IMPORTANT ## <br>
+    Ideally its best not use vlan1(native) for security measures, and instead create a different one like vlan99 for management<br>
+    <br>However I did not enable trunk links to allow inter-vlan routing in this small project (A physical interface must also be up for SVI to work) <br>

   </td>
   </tr>
 </table>

+# Step 4: Restrict SSH Access to One Host (ACL)

+## REPEATED STEP 4 IN IN SWITCH-ACCESS-2 AND DISTRIBUTION ROUTERS

+<b>COMMAND SUMMARY</b><br><br>
+(config)# ip access-list standard MANAGEMENT = Creates an named ACL list called MANAGEMENT.
+Filters based only on source IP address.<br>
+(config-std-nacl)#permit host 172.16.1.1 = Adds rule to ACL, allows only the exact ip 172.16.1.1<br>
+(config-std-nacl)#line vty 0 15 = Enter virtual terminal lines configuration mode (SSH/Telnet)<br>
+(config-line)#access-class MANAGEMENT in = Applies ACL to remote login access, filtering traffic coming into the device via vty<br>